fantasyland/static-land/docs/spec.md

 ## Module Signature

 Module signature describes an interface that a module can match.
 The syntax is very similar to that of Flow or TypeScript.
-Here is na example of a signature that the `FooModule` above matches:
+Here is an example of a signature that the `FooModule` above matches:

 ```js
 Foo {